 Animal waste is a source of ammonia and hydrogen sulfide releases to the air.
 These are hazardous substances that, when released into the environment above certain quantities, trigger notification responsibilities under federal regulations.
 The reportable quantity for ammonia and hydrogen sulfide is 100 pounds within a 24-hour period.
 The following air regulations affect CAFOS and their reporting of hazardous substances:

 - The Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA)

-- The Emergency Planning and Community Right-to-Know Act of 1986 (EPCRA)
+- The Emergency Planning and Community Right-to-Know Act (EPCRA)

 These regulations require facility owners or operators to notify all authorities when a reportable quantity of hazardous substance (e.g. hydrogen sulfide, ammonia) is released.
 This allows citizens and authorities to know the sources and amount of hazardous materials being released into their local environment.

 An EPA rule in December 2008 exempted farms from reporting air releases of hazardous substances from animal waste at livestock farms under CERCLA, and only large CAFOS were subject to EPCRA reporting.
 However, due to a legal challenge and subsequent court decision, farms with animal operations that release certain amounts of hazardous substances will be required to report these air emissions starting January 2018.
 A factsheet published by EPA can be found here, which includes a three-step reporting process for CERCLA.

 The producer should approach the decision thoughtfully and by using the best possible tools available to determine if their operation meets the reporting requirements.